 “He that descended is the same also that ASCENDED UP FAR ABOVE ALL HEAVENS, that he might fill all things.“— Ephesians 4:10

-And this next verse tells us that there are three Heavens.
+This next verse tells us that there are three Heavens.
 Who do you suppose Paul saw reigning in the highest Heaven?
 Look up this chapter and read on to see that it is the one that he gives glory to.

 The Word is clear that we cannot by our works achieve a higher realm in our relationship with God.
 Our next diagram will show some wonderful promises of God to move us upward in His order and in His timing.
 The promises below were given regarding the seed of Abraham.

 With our natural carnal understanding, we think that they are nice metaphors to emphasize that there will be many.
 Yes, there will be many, but they are much more than that.
 They are promises to have people raised up into Christ.

 Galatians 3:29 is clear that the seed of Abraham is one seed and that seed is Christ.
-Verses 7 & 26 say that all who are in the Faith realm are children of Abraham, (immature).
+Verses 7 and 26 say that all who are in the Faith realm are children of Abraham, (immature).
 Those that are part of the seed must be found in Christ, (mature).

 Stars are the highest points in the natural heavens.
-Stars are not reflective light, but rather the light shines from within and that is the goal, to be so yielded to Him that it is His life that is seen rather than our own.
+Stars are not reflective light, but rather the light shines from within.
+That is the goal, to be so yielded to Him that it is His life that is seen rather than our own.

-Having all of this for background, particularly that the Heavens and the Earth represent the church, let us now read the first verse of the Bible and see a much deeper meaning to it.
+Having all of this for background, particularly that the Heavens and the Earth represent the church, let us now read the first verse of the Bible and see a much deeper meaning to it:

 “In the beginning, God created the heaven and the earth.“— Genesis 1:1